 CDM Awareness Training

-The construction H&S consultants at Rhino Safety are proud to offer CDM Awareness training through our e-learning platform.
-This training will assist you by supplying the necessary tools and resources to upskill your existing designated dutyholders and enabling them to effectively carry out their obligations on future construction projects.
+The construction H&S consultants at Rhino Safety are proud to offer CDM Awareness Training through our e-learning platform.
+This training assists you by supplying the necessary tools and resources to upskill your existing designated dutyholders and enabling them to effectively carry out their obligations on future construction projects.

-Our CDM Awareness Training provides your workers with the right skills, knowledge, training, and experience necessary to fulfil their roles.
-It also allows contractors to provide appropriate supervision, instruction, and information to oversee those under their supervision safely.
+Our CDM Awareness Training provides workers with the right skills, knowledge, training and experience necessary to fulfil their roles.
+It also allows contractors to provide appropriate supervision, instruction and information to oversee those under their supervision safely.
 Our bespoke, business orientated CDM support will help you to keep your project on track.

-If you are looking for a trusted CDM Dutyholder to carry out your construction project’s regulatory obligations, we would love to hear from you.
+If you are looking for a trusted CDM Dutyholder to carry out your construction project’s CDM regulation commitments, we would love to hear from you.
 Contact us now and one of our friendly team members will be in touch.